 The Sustainable Comfort Inc. team feels the same way.
 Fox says, “I think this project is important to a city like Rochester because it gives folks who have a harder time at life a chance to have a comfortable, affordable place to live and call home.
 Not only do projects like this help house people, but they also give numerous people jobs.
 I am absolutely proud to have worked on this project.
 Any time that I can help out a community in my home state and leave a positive impact on this world, I am elated!”

-Chris Straile, Senior Project Manager at Sustainable Comfort Inc., echoes the sentiment.
-Straile says, “We look forward to seeing how this affordable housing project will allow income eligible individuals and families to live and work in the same community.
+Straile concludes, “We look forward to seeing how this affordable housing project will allow income eligible individuals and families to live and work in the same community.
 These folks can now attend great schools and live in a safe and friendly community, and I’m proud that my work lets me be a part of that.”